Quick Tips: Fitting Physical Activity Into Your DaySkip to the navigation

 Here's some good news: It doesn't have to be a certain amount each day.
 It's fine to do blocks of 10 minutes or more throughout your day and week.

 Here are some ideas for fitting short bursts of activity into your day:

 - Take a few 10-minute walks or bike rides during the day.

-- Use an exercise DVD for a little while in the morning and a little while in the evening.
+- Use an exercise video for a little while in the morning and a little while in the evening.

 - Take a 10-minute dance break with your young children.